CSV Ingestion Pipelines

 employee_id: str

-pay_period_start: datetime
+pay_period_start: date

-pay_period_end: datetime
+pay_period_end: date

 gross_pay: Decimal